JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/02_passing_the_book.md

-Like we did before, we will pass the book using route params.

-In your `main.dart` define the route and a param called `bookId`.
+2. In the `main.dart`, define a route with a param called `bookId`.

 ```dart
 GoRoute(